zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 # Project report: LLM priors vs. learned world models on Craftax

+*Four agent systems, one game, one interaction budget.
+What does each one learn?
+What can each one not learn?
+And what does it take to measure the difference honestly?*

+---

 ## 1. Motivation

 There are two common answers to "how should an agent get good at an environment?"